stride3d/stride-docs/en/manual/get-started/install-stride.md

     ![Stride ready to use](media/stride-launcher-ready.webp)

 > [!Note]
+>  **Stride Launcher:** If you click **Start** and see an error message such as `Could not find a compatible version of MSBuild.` or `Path to dotnet executable is not set.`, close the Stride Launcher and restart it.
+This issue is caused by the Stride Launcher not detecting the .NET SDK installation.
+Restarting the Stride Launcher should resolve the issue.
+Alternatively, restart your computer.

+> [!Note]
 > If you don't install the prerequisites, Stride won't run.
 In this case, you can download and install the prerequisites separately.
 For instructions, see [Troubleshooting — Stride doesn't run](../troubleshooting/stride-doesnt-run.md).
 >
 > Alternatively, uninstall Stride, restart the Stride installer, and install the prerequisites when prompted.